Advanced approval

-As an alternative to standard purchase approval and approval flows, in which approval routes are always fixed and predetermined based exclusively on invoice amounts, advanced approval allows for a typically faster and much more flexible approval process based on both invoice amounts and user-defined dimensions.
+As an alternative to standard purchase approval and approval flows in Continia Document Capture, in which approval routes are fixed and predetermined based exclusively on invoice amounts, advanced approval allows for a faster and more flexible approval process based on both invoice amounts and dimensions.
 This means that:

 - The next approver isn't identified until the current approver has approved all relevant invoice lines.

-The concept is best explained using a number of scenarios, as provided below.
+The advanced approval concept is best explained using scenarios, which are provided below.
 Note that this article uses invoices for illustrative purposes, although the functionality works equally well with credit memos.

 Note

-Advanced approval must be enabled and set up in order to work.
-To do this, see Setting up Advanced Approval.
+In order to work, advanced approval must be enabled and set up.
+To do this, see Setting up advanced approval.

 Note